anishk85/WareHouse-Inventory-Management-/README.md

 ros2 launch mecanum_in_gazebo final_gazebo.launch.py
 ```

-This starts Gazebo, spawns the robot with sensors, and starts controllers (if configured).
+This starts Gazebo, spawns the robot with sensors, and starts controllers.

 **2) Teleoperation (keyboard):**